-Here's a look at how many people are currently affected by arthritis globally:
+Here's a look at how many people have arthritis globally:

-- Worldwide, an estimated 15 percent of people over the age of 60 have osteoarthritis, according to the Arthritis Foundation.
+- Worldwide, an estimated 15% of people over the age of 60 have osteoarthritis, according to the Arthritis Foundation.

 - Osteoarthritis is the fifth most common disability in the world.

-- Rheumatoid arthritis affects more than 18 million people worldwide, according to the Institute for Health Metrics and Evaluation's 2019 Global Burden of Disease study.
+- Rheumatoid arthritis statistics show the condition affects more than 18 million people worldwide, according to the Institute for Health Metrics and Evaluation's 2019 Global Burden of Disease study.

-- Psoriatic arthritis affects an estimated 2% to 3% of the global population, according to the U.S. National Library of Medicine.
+- Psoriatic arthritis affects an estimated 2% to 3% of the global population, according to the U.S. National Library of Medicine (NLM).
 It typically occurs between the ages of 30 and 50.